 - To protect the pump and the motor, always install overload protection, e.g. a motor circuit breaker.
 Operation without overload protection is impermissible. - Observe the connection values and circuit type on the motor type plate.
-The specified voltage must not be exceeded. - To prevent static charging, earth the pipes and pump.
-For this purpose, connect the potential equalization to the intended earth connection.
-Without potential equalization, there is a risk of explosion and fire.
+The specified voltage must not be exceeded. - Earth the pipes and pump.

-Information
+i Information